19 Caribbean Overwater Bungalows For Your Bucket List!

 A Palafitos overwater Bungalow at El Dorado Maroma, with a private pool on the deck

-Palafitos Overwater Bungalows at El Dorado Maroma: Check rates and availability
+Palafitos Overwater Bungalows at El Dorado Maroma

-9) Banyan Tree Mayakoba
+7) Banyan Tree Mayakoba

 Overwater bungalows at Banyan Tree Mayakoba

-For the ultimate in privacy, choose an overwater villa at this resort (Credit: Banyan Tree Mayakoba)
+For the ultimate in privacy at this resort, choose an overwater villa (Credit: Banyan Tree Mayakoba)

 Indulge in the sensual surroundings at Banyan Tree Mayakoba, an Asian-inspired hideaway in the heart of the jungle.